MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/protect-high-value-assets-by-controlling-the-health-of-windows-10-based-devices.md

 Remote health attestation service performs a series of checks on the measurements.
 It validates security related data points, including boot state (Secure Boot, Debug Mode, and so on), and the state of components that manage security (BitLocker, Device Guard, and so on).
 It then conveys the health state of the device by sending a health encrypted blob back to the device.

 An MDM solution typically applies configuration policies and deploys software to devices.
-MDM defines the security baseline and knows the level of compliance of the device with regular checks to see what software is installed and what configuration is enforced, as well as determining the health status of the device.
+MDM defines the security baseline and knows the level of compliance of the device with regular checks to see what software is installed and what configuration is enforced, and determining the health status of the device.

 An MDM solution asks the device to send device health information and forward the health encrypted blob to the remote health attestation service.
 The remote health attestation service verifies device health data, checks that MDM is communicating to the same device, and then issues a device health report back to the MDM solution.